 By default (pre and post = yes), LAMMPS creates neighbor lists, computes forces, and imposes fix constraints before every run.
 And after every run it gathers and prints timings statistics.
 If a run is just a continuation of a previous run (i.e. no settings are changed), the initial computation is not necessary; the old neighbor list is still valid as are the forces.
-So if pre is specified as "no" then the initial setup is skipped, except for printing thermodynamic info.
-Note that if pre is set to "no" for the very 1st run LAMMPS performs, then it is overridden, since the initial setup computations must be done.
+So if pre is specified as “no” then the initial setup is skipped, except for printing thermodynamic info.
+Note that if pre is set to “no” for the very first run LAMMPS performs, then it is overridden, since the initial setup computations must be done.

 If post is specified as “no”, the full timing summary is skipped; only a one-line summary timing is printed.

 The every keyword provides a means of breaking a LAMMPS run into a series of shorter runs.
 Optionally, one or more LAMMPS commands (c1, c2, …, cN) will be executed in between the short runs.
 If used, the every keyword must be the last keyword, since it has a variable number of arguments.
 Each of the trailing arguments is a single LAMMPS command, and each command should be enclosed in quotes, so that the entire command will be treated as a single argument.
 This will also prevent any variables in the command from being evaluated until it is executed multiple times during the run.
 Note that if a command itself needs one of its arguments quoted (e.g. the print command), then you can use a combination of single and double quotes, as in the example above or below.